 The X9B6 working group supports standards and guidelines for check image exchange, file formats, TIFF and substitute check creation.
 Some of the standards and technical reports that are managed by this group are X9.100-140, X9.100-180, X9.100-181, X9.100-182, X9.100-187, X9.100-188, TR-40 and TR-47.

 X9B7 revised and published Part 1 of X9.100-160, Magnetic Ink Printing (MICR) Part 1: Placement and Location in 2015.
 They also manage Part 2 of the standard, on EPC Field Use.

-This WG is drafting eXtensible Markup Language (XML) data elements, structures and schemes needed to facilitate the operation of a frame work that enables the interoperable verification of any compliant image-survivable check security features.
+This workgroup is drafting eXtensible Markup Language (XML) data elements, structures, and schemes needed to facilitate the operation of a framework that enables the interoperable verification of any compliant image-survivable check security features.
 The parts of this standard, including the normative annexes, establish a Mark Preamble, the location and printing restrictions, the message structures, file layouts, record types, and field formats to be used for the electronic exchange of information necessary to perform verification of image-survivable check security features in an interoperable manner.

-WGB18 was formed to create a standard to provide the financial industry with a format to perform electronic exchange of check adjustments.
-The format supports all adjustment requests, adjustment notices and other related messages.
-Intent is to establish a file format that can be used by any system where an adjustment file can be sent to automate transmission.
+X9B18 was formed to create a standard to provide the financial industry with a format to perform electronic exchange of check adjustments.
+The format supports all adjustment requests, adjustment notices, and other related messages.
+The intent is to establish a file format that can be used by any system where an adjustment file can be sent to automate transmission.
 Members include financial institutions and vendors.